 RECOMMENDATION DESCRIPTION & RATIONALE EMPLOYMENT LANDS OBJECTIVES 16.
-Support Crown Land sales With a significant amount of Crown land remaining within District of Squamish boundaries, the District should look to encourage and facilitate the sale of these lands where feasible and appropriate.
+Explore Crown Land opportunities Where feasible, appropriate and in association with Squamish Nation consultations, the District should explore employment lands opportunities for Crown land within District boundaries.
 While a significant portion of Crown land tenures may be transferred to Squamish Nation in the Cheekye Fan area, some Crown parcels remain that could be suitable for industrial employment land development should existing hazards be mitigated.
 Create new inventory